Selendy Gay Elsberg was conceptualized with diversity, equity, and inclusion at the very heart of our culture.

 Out of that examination, we've developed an innovative new program—the Selendy Gay Elsberg Fellowship—that focuses on attracting, retaining and nurturing outstanding racially diverse candidates and first-generation college students from economically disadvantaged backgrounds.

 About the Fellowship

 The Selendy Gay Elsberg Fellowship provides long-term, individually-tailored training, mentoring and post-recruitment support to diverse talent in order to help recipients achieve their long-term potential.
 Through the Fellowship, candidates will have access to long-term professional and personal support, while giving them the agency to opt in and out based on their specific needs and goals.
-This support will be bespoke and will include (but not be limited to):

-- Ongoing writing support from a professional coach;
+- Ongoing writing support from a professional coach

-- One-on-one business networking coaching;
+- One-on-one business networking coaching

-- Access to a suite of outside coaches, from which Fellows will personally select who they wish to work with.
+- Access to a suite of outside coaches, from which Fellows will personally select who they wish to work with

-Fellows will also receive a $30,000 payment made in tranches.
+Fellows will also receive a $50,000 payment made in tranches.

 The Fellowship will be open to rising 2Ls who are racially diverse or who are first-generation college students from economically disadvantaged backgrounds.
 Fellowship applications will be considered in tandem with the offer process for our summer associate program.
 Only candidates who separately apply for and receive an offer of employment with Selendy Gay Elsberg are eligible to be considered for a Fellowship.